Edith Covensky

 Selected publications

-Please refer to the CV for the list of publications both for books and individual poems.
-Covensky has published to date 36 poetry books in Hebrew, Hebrew/English, Hebrew/Arabic/English, Hebrew/French, Romanian and Spanish.
+Please refer to the CV for the list of publications, both books and individual poems.
+To date, Covensky has published 36 poetry books in Hebrew, Hebrew/English, Hebrew/Arabic/English, Hebrew/French, Romanian, and Spanish.

-Edith Covensky also published a Hebrew/English dialogue book: Where to Go? she uses in her Hebrew courses.
+Edith Covensky also published a Hebrew/English dialogue book, Where to Go?, which she uses in her Hebrew courses.

 Other books